ElisabethRoesch/DiffEqMI.jl/readme.txt

-I am trying to implement multiple shooting for solving odes more robust.
-I follow ideas of:
-F. Hamilton,
+Multiple shooting (= Multiple Inits) for solving diffeq robustly.
-“Parameter estimation in differential equations: A numerical study of shooting methods,” SIAM Undergraduate Research Online, 2011.
+I follow ideas of: F. Hamilton, “Parameter estimation in differential equations: A numerical study of shooting methods,” SIAM Undergraduate Research Online, 2011.

-difference is: I observe not only one species but all. (they say only x)
+Difference is: As a default, I observe not only one species but all. (they say only x)

-I am doing this:
+I am doing only observation noise atm.
+Next goal is actual SDEs.
-observation noise
-1. single shooting, init, one residual point                -done
-2. single shooting, init, multiple residual point           -done
-3. single shooting, init + params, multiple residual point  -done   now: save at is residual points!
-4. multiple shooting

 final goal: table with
   dim 1: optimizer